Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression

-We compare the proposed hybrid model against: \begin{enumerate} \item \textbf{Pure QNN:} the same variational ansatz and data re-uploading strategy, but without the classical preconditioning stage (raw inputs are encoded directly by rotation gates). \item \textbf{Classical references:} a standard MLP, support vector regression (SVR), and random forests (RF).
-For PDE tasks, the MLP serves as a classical PINN reference. \end{enumerate} For differentiable models (Hybrid, Pure QNN, and MLP), we match parameter budgets as closely as possible; we note that this does not necessarily equate compute budgets, especially for quantum gradients under finite-shot estimation.
-For quantum architectures, we use $n_q \in \{4, 6\}$ qubits with depths $L \in \{2, 4\}$.
-The MLP baseline and the preconditioning module use two hidden layers (typically 32 and 16 units) with $\tanh$ activations.
+We compare the proposed hybrid model against: \begin{enumerate} \item \textbf{Pure QNN:} the same variational ansatz and data re-uploading strategy, but without the learned classical preconditioning stage.
+For PDE tasks, the physical coordinates are encoded directly by rotation gates.
+For tabular tasks with raw dimension larger than the chosen four-qubit bottleneck, a train-fold-only PCA projection provides a fixed, label-free encoding baseline. \item \textbf{Classical references:} boosted decision trees (XGBoost and histogram gradient boosting), random forests, extremely randomized trees, Gaussian processes, kernel ridge regression, RBF-kernel SVR, and neural baselines (MLP, Fourier-feature MLP, and SIREN where applicable)~\cite{chen2016xgboost,breiman2001random,geurts2006extremely,rasmussen2006gp,cortes1995support,pedregosa2011scikit}.
+For PDE tasks, the MLP also serves as a classical PINN-style reference under the residual-training protocol. \end{enumerate} Within each QNN comparison, we match the ansatz, depth, qubit budget, and readout structure inside the corresponding audit.
+This does not equate parameter counts or compute budgets across all model families, especially when quantum gradients are estimated by parameter shift under finite shots.
+For quantum architectures, the tabular audit uses a four-qubit bottleneck, while the PDE audit uses the input dimension of each PDE ($n_q=2$ for 2D tasks and $n_q=3$ for Helmholtz).
+The classical MLP reference and preconditioning module use two hidden layers with $\tanh$ activations; the exact widths are fixed by the audit configuration, recorded in the archived summary files, and kept constant across seeds.

-All experiments are repeated with multiple random seeds; we report mean$\pm$std and provide implementation details (including shot budgets and optimizer hyperparameters) in the Supplementary Material.